1. Introduction

 10. Toilets & Showers

+Accessible toilets (RADAR) are available across the site, including in The Meadow Accessible Campsite and at viewing platforms.
 Please lock toilets after use to help keep them safe and available for other accessibility customers.
 You’re welcome to bring your own RADAR key, or you can borrow one for a £10 refundable deposit from the accessibility team.

-Types of Accessible Toilets:
+Types of Accessible Toilets

 - The majority of accessible toilets across the site are portable accessible units (chemical toilets) with wide doors and handrails.